The 56ers basketball team win fourth title.

 by Becky Kimbrell-Norris

-WAKE FOREST — Some of the players on the 56ers senior basketball team played the sport in both high s
+WAKE FOREST — Some of the players on the 56ers senior basketball team played the sport in both high school and college.

 And as the years passed, they have stayed sharp with pickup games, spending many hours at the gymnasium.